The Complete Recordings (Robert Johnson album)

 The Complete Recordings is a compilation album by American Delta blues musician Robert Johnson.
-The 41 songs were recorded in two sessions in Dallas and San Antonio, Texas for the American Record Company (ARC) during 1936 and 1937.
+The 41 songs were recorded in two sessions in Dallas and San Antonio, Texas, for the American Record Company (ARC) during 1936 and 1937.
 Most were first released on 78 rpm records in 1937.
-The Complete Recordings, released August 28, 1990, by Columbia Records, contains every recording Johnson is known to have made, with the exception of an alternate take of "Travelling Riverside Blues".
+The Complete Recordings, released August 28, 1990, by Columbia Records, contains every recording Johnson is known to have made, except an alternate take of "Traveling Riverside Blues".

 The Complete Recordings peaked at number 80 on the Billboard 200 chart.
-The album sold more than a million copies, and won a Grammy Award in 1991 for "Best Historical Album."
+The album sold more than a million copies and won a Grammy Award in 1991 for "Best Historical Album."
 In 1992, the Blues Foundation inducted the album into the Blues Hall of Fame.
-It also was included by the National Recording Preservation Board in the Library of Congress' National Recording Registry in 2003.
-Eric Clapton and Keith Richards contributed to the album liner notes with essays on Johnson's influence on their music.
+The National Recording Preservation Board also included it in the Library of Congress's National Recording Registry in 2003.
+Eric Clapton and Keith Richards contributed to the album's liner notes with essays on Johnson's influence on their music.

 Background and recording

-Prior to his death in 1938, through the help of H. C. Speir Johnson recorded 29 songs for the American Record Company (ARC).
+Before he died in 1938, with the help of H. C. Speir, Johnson recorded 29 songs for the American Record Corporation (ARC).
 His complete canon of recordings includes these 29 masters, plus 13 surviving alternate takes, all recorded at two ARC sessions held in San Antonio and Dallas, Texas.
-The Mississippi Delta—two hundred miles of fertile lowlands stretching from Memphis, Tennessee, in the north to Vicksburg, Mississippi, in the south—was one of the primary locales in which the blues originated and developed.
+The Mississippi Delta—200 miles of fertile lowlands stretching from Memphis, Tennessee, in the North to Vicksburg, Mississippi, in the South—was one of the primary locales in which the blues originated and developed.
 He is said to have been heavily influenced by early blues artists like Skip James, who was recorded in 1931, around the same time that Johnson amazed his elders with his mastery of the guitar.
-James's eerie, distinctive style is reflected throughout Johnson's recordings, most notably in "32-20 Blues," which he adapted from James's "22-20 Blues."
+James's eerie, distinctive style is reflected throughout Johnson's recordings, especially "32-20 Blues," which he adapted from James's "22-20 Blues."

 Johnson's first session in San Antonio took place over three days – November 23, 26, and 27, 1936.
 Sixteen songs were recorded in the Gunter Hotel, where ARC had set up equipment to record several musical artists.
 "Kind Hearted Woman Blues" was the first song recorded.
 Also captured in San Antonio were "I Believe I'll Dust My Broom" and "Sweet Home Chicago," both of which became post-war blues standards.
 "Terraplane Blues," known for its metaphoric lyrics, became a regional hit and Johnson's signature song.
 Most of the selections were released on Vocalion 78 rpm records, but three songs and several interesting alternate takes remained unissued until they appeared on the Columbia albums.
-Six months later, on June 19 and 20, 1937, other recording sessions took place at the Warner Brothers/Vitagraph Building in Dallas where, once again, ARC had set up its recording equipment to capture many different musicians.
-This time 13 songs were recorded and 10 were released during the following year.
+Six months later, on June 19 and 20, 1937, other recording sessions took place at the Warner Brothers/Vitagraph Building in Dallas, where, once again, ARC had set up its recording equipment to capture many different musicians.
+This time, 13 songs were recorded and 10 were released during the following year.